TorstenR/StreamCapture/README.md

 - "numberOfRetries" - Number of time we retry after ffmpeg capture error before giving up inside of a 15 window.
 - "schedTimeOffset" - Schedule appears to be in EST.  This is the offset for local time.  (e.g. PST is -3)
 - "acceptableRate" - KB/s, below which it will error out and retry.
 Meant to catch "dead" or "hung" streams.
 I use 50...
 - "concurrentCaptures" - Max captures that can be happening at one time.
-I use 2 (plus 1 in additional)
+I use 2 (plus 1 in additional...see next property)
 - "additionalStarredCaptures" - Additional concurrent slots available IF starred.
 In other words, if events aren't starred, "concurrentCaptures" is it.
-However, we'll use more bandwidth if I care more (starred)
+However, it'll use more bandwidth if something is starred.
 - "retentionDays" - Beyond this, log and video files are removed
-- "logPath" - Puts the capture thread logs here
+- "logPath" - Puts the capture thread logs here  (one log per capture)
 - "outputPath" - Puts the capture video file here (I capture locally, and then move to my NAS - see next param)
 - "nasPath" - Optional parameter will will copy the final .mp4 file to this location (in my case, my NAS)
 - "scheduleURL" - URL to get the schedule JSON feed
 - "ffmpegPath" - location of ffmpeg.exe
 - "authURL" - URL to get authentication token for stream
-- "authMinutes" - For long captures, the auth might have to be refreshed is retrying.
+- "authMinutes" - For long captures, the auth might have to be refreshed if retrying.
 This is the number of minutes for that.
 I use 220.
 - "captureCmdLine" - Cmd line for ffmpeg capture.
 Items in brackets should be self explanatory
 - "concatCmdLine" - Cmd line for ffmpeg concat.
 Items in brackets should be self explanatory
 - "muxCmdLine" - Cmd line for ffmpeg MUX.
 Items in brackets should be self explanatory